-Superteam wheels are one of the most affordable Chinese carbon wheels out there.
+Superteam wheels on Amazon are among the most affordable Chinese carbon wheels out there.
 But are they safe to ride?
 Are they worth it?

 I contacted multiple owners to find out.

 Most of them agree that they are surprisingly good considering their price.
 You can order them from Amazon…

 … Or read this entire Superteam wheels review to learn more about their wheels, experiences, and more.

 Superteam is a Chinese carbon manufacturer established already in 2003.
 They produce wheelsets, framesets, and other bike accessories.

 Their factory is located, yes, you guessed it, in Xiamen, China.
 This area is known for being home to many Chinese bike brands.

 Superteam wheels are popular in Asian countries like Malaysia, the Philippines, Thailand, Singapore, etc.